Tomographer/tomographer/02-download.md

 benefit from parallelization.
 A recent Clang++ will compile as well (tested with clang++ >= 3.3), but I haven't managed to get OpenMP working.

-Tested on Linux/Ubuntu and Mac OS X. Should theoretically (*big flashing red warning light*) also work on Windows.
+Tested on Linux/Ubuntu, Mac OS X and Windows (MinGW32).

 Download